sourmash-bio/sourmash/doc/tutorial-lemonade.md

 # Analyzing the genomic and taxonomic composition of an environmental genome using GTDB and sample-specific MAGs with sourmash

-C. Titus Brown, Taylor Reiter, and Tessa Pierce
+C. Titus Brown, Taylor Reiter, and Tessa Pierce Ward

 July 2022